Inwydix/TeriTeri-II/README.md

 She is a fun oriented bot, so most (if not all) of her commands were made for playing and have fun! 😄

+Invite her to your server: [Bot invite](https://discord.com/oauth2/authorize?client_id=1000123818930622546&scope=bot%20applications.commands&permissions=2145910143)
 # 📖 A little bit of her history
 > The very first version of this bot was made by The Zermiste for the TeriTeriCult server.
 It was a pretty basic bot with an economy system based on the Honkai Impact 3rd game

 > The second version was made by both of us, The Zermiste and I. This was a big update that made her feel like a complete new bot.
-We added a whole gacha system and stigmas that gave boosts and benefits to who equipped them.
+We added a whole gacha system and stigmas that gave boosts and benefits to who equipped them.!

 > On summer 2022, the TeriTeriCult server was nuked.
 We created a new one, but The Zermiste refused to come with us.
 Since then, I'm the one and only bot dev, who keeps the bot alive and updated.
 > She has changed a lot since she is on my hands, and I will continue to evolve her into the beautiful 🦋 butterfly 🦋 she is destined to be